 - you took out the credit the PPI was sold with before 6 April 2007, and it was still running on or after 6 April 2008

-Not everyone who complains about PPI will be affected.
-If you’ve already had a full refund, then there’s no need to complain about commission.
+Not everyone who complained about PPI was affected.
+If you’ve already had a full refund, there’s no need to complain about commission.
 You’ve already had everything back that you paid.

 What we look at

 We look at your individual circumstances and decide if the business acted unfairly when they sold you PPI based on the information we have.
 We’ll usually look at whether: